-Following measurements and control actions are considered. \begin{itemize} \item Online measurements: DOT and pH are recorded every 30 seconds online. \item Atline measurements: Biomass, substrate, acetate, and product concentrations are measured from the sample every 60 minutes from a single replicate.
+The following measurements and control actions are considered. \begin{itemize} \item Online measurements: DOT and pH are recorded every 30 seconds online. \item Atline measurements: Biomass, substrate, acetate, and product concentrations are measured from the sample every 60 minutes from a single replicate.
 The sample is obtained from a single replicate alternately with 20 minutes time differences; The second and third replicates are measured after 20 and 40 minutes after the first replicate, respectively.
 The initial concentrations are measured for all replicates. \item Bolus feeding: Glucose solution 200 $g/L$ concentration is added every 10 min to each reactor.
 The amount of glucose pulses is the decision variable of the MPC.
 The pH of each mini-bioreactor is controlled by the intermittent addition of the acid and base solutions.
 The pH is assumed constant.
 The culture medium is added to compensate for the volume reduction due to the sampling and evaporation.
-The medium addition takes place in between the volume additions from the pH controller and glucose feeding. \end{itemize} Figure~\ref{fig:triplicate_meas} illustrates how atline and online measurements are obtained from the three replicates (i.e., column 1, 2, and 3) of the reactors in row A and B. For each replicate, atline analytics are measured with 20 minutes offset between each other.
+The medium addition takes place in between the volume additions from the pH controller and glucose feeding. \end{itemize} Figure~\ref{fig:triplicate_meas} illustrates how at-line and online measurements are obtained from the three replicates (i.e., columns 1, 2, and 3) of the reactors in rows A and B. For each replicate, at-line analytics are measured with 20 minutes offset between each other.
 DOT is measured every 30 seconds for all reactors.
-The atline measurements from the same column share the equivalent sample time.
-Note that due to the sensor delay, data processing times, limited transfer times and dispense speed of the liquid handling, the measurements are not strictly regular in reality.
-Detailed descriptions about the robotic facility and data handling processes are provided in \citep{haby2019integrated}.
-The reader is also referred to \citep{krausch2021htbd} for experimental validation following the in silico results including information on the strains and sampling/analytics.
+The at-line measurements from the same column share the equivalent sample time.